 For the purpose of processing, the company retains information for as long as required.
 The company may retain transaction details until the claim period expires.

-Both websites have similar and different sections on privacy protection, but the content on both is mostly different.
+Both websites have similar and different sections on privacy protection, but both contents is primarily different.
 The way LaTurner collects information is different than the three sources of information collection for Jack n Jones.
 Another stark difference is how Jack n Jones mentions privacy concerns after the sale of the company or during bankruptcy since it is an eatery business.